PHOTO: Thai Travel News

 • No matter how you fall off a motorbike its probably going to hurt.
 Keep your wits about you.
 People will come to your aid but LEAVE the motorbike where it is – and insist the other bikes and cars in the accident do the same.
 Contact, if you can, the motorbike rental shop, the tourist police and your consulate.
 The local police will usually turn up in this sort of situation and, despite the occasional horror stories, won’t automatically side with the locals.
 Keep calm, accept help from the local paramedics – they know their job and attend many, many bike accidents every day.
 (There are a lot of private emergency services that get a fee from a hospital when they deliver a paying patient – hey, at least you know they’re keen to get to your accident scene quickly and ‘win’ your business)

-• If you don’t have insurance ask to be taken to a local public hospital – Patong, Vachira or Mission Hospitals.
+• If you don’t have insurance ask to be taken to a local public hospital.
 The Thai medical system is quite efficient and provides free medical care for all Thai citizens and expats working for a company – again, the hospitals will know how to treat motorbike accident injuries; they see them every single day.
-If you DO have travel insurance ask to be taken to one of the private hospitals – Bangkok Hospital Phuket is the largest on the island.
-There’s also one on the way to Chalong called Dibuk Hospital and there’s the Phuket International Hospital on the ByPass Road near Samkong.
+If you DO have valid travel insurance ask to be taken to one of the private hospitals.
+You’ll have to pay the medical bills but they will be a lot less than at a Thai private hospital.

 • Whilst your immediate medical situation may require you to get to hospital urgently it’s best, if you can, to wait for the police and make sure you have provided your side of the story.
 It will be REALLY helpful if you have a representative from the Tourist Police there to assist with translation and knows the system.